-12.2 Diesel engine exhaust emissions
+16.2 Diesel engine exhaust emissions

 When planning to use, or using, diesel powered plant, undertake an assessment of the risks to health arising from exposure to exhaust emissions of plant.
-Take measures to prevent or control exposure to this hazard and maintain any controls implemented.
+Prevent or control exposure to this hazard and maintain any controls implemented.